openmm/openmm/docs-source/usersguide/application.rst

 in the new window.

-If you plan to use the CUDA platform, OpenMM also needs to locate the CUDA kernel compiler (nvcc).
+If you plan to use the CUDA platform, OpenMM also needs to locate the CUDA kernel compiler (:file:`nvcc`).
 By default it looks for it in the location :file:`/usr/local/cuda/bin/nvcc`.
-If you have installed the CUDA toolkit in a different location, you can set OPENMM_CUDA_COMPILER to tell OpenMM where to find it.
+If you have installed the CUDA toolkit in a different location, you can set :envvar:`OPENMM_CUDA_COMPILER` to tell OpenMM where to find it.
 For example,
 ::

     export OPENMM_CUDA_COMPILER=/opt/CUDA/cuda-6.0/bin/nvcc

-7. Verify your installation by running the “testInstallation.py” script found in the “examples” folder of your OpenMM installation.
+7. Verify your installation by running the :file:`testInstallation.py` script found in the :file:`examples` folder of your OpenMM installation.
 To run it, cd to the examples folder and type
 ::